mooose22/Notes-App/README.md

 # Simple Notes App

-This is a simple notes app built with React and Django.
+This is a notes app built with React and Django.

 ## Requirements